 Although the schematic symbols of differential amps may look simple, these integrated circuits may have many elements built into their circuitry.
 These elements include transistors, resistors, etc.

 The voltage supplies must be equal but opposite (as is the case with the power rails of the solid-state audio amplifier).
-This keeps a constant supply on for the internal circuit of the differential and/or operation amplifier.
+This keeps a constant supply on for the internal circuit of the differential and/or operational amplifier.

 For example, an ideal op-amp will have the following:

 The circuitry around the amplifier element allows us to manipulate their functionality to achieve the results listed at the beginning of this section.